 - As queries are executed, you can see their respective durations and CPU times – using this information, you can determine which queries are the bottlenecks.

-Through the SQL Profiler, you can identify the queries, which are taking up the longest CPU time, which in turn are likely the performance bottlenecks.
-The visuals, which execute those queries should be a focal point of continued optimization.
+Through the SQL Profiler, you can identify the queries that take up the longest CPU time.
+It's these queries likely causing performance bottlenecks.
+The visuals that run these queries should be a focal point of continued optimization.

 Gateway best practices